UVA-LavaLab/graphTango/README.md

 1. **src/dynamic/GraphTango.h**: Contains the implementation of the GraphTango API.
 Supports insertion/deletion of edges and vertices, both individual and batched.
 2. **src/dynamic/Vertex.h**: Implements the data structure partaining to a single vertex.
 3. **src/dynamic/LockFreePoolWithList.h**: Custom memory allocator optimized for GraphTango.
 4. **src/dynamic/common.h** Contains various configurations of GraphTango (e.g., different hashing mechanism or memory allocators).
 Default is the cache-friendly-hashing scheme and a custom memory allocator.
-This default configuration is the same as our submitted ICS paper.

 ## Input Datasets